Butterfly & Moth Pupae & Cocoon Care Guide

-If you have just received your pupae, it is a good idea to lay them on a damp cloth or tissue paper for 10 minutes to rehydrate after travelling.
+If you ordered pupae or cocoons, unpack carefully and remove all packing materials (cotton wool, paper, etc.).
+Cotton wool left on can cause moisture-related issues.
+It is a good idea to lay them on a damp cloth or tissue paper for 10 minutes to rehydrate after travelling.
 You do not need to do this if you reared them yourself.

 A perfect emergence enclosure can be created using a polystyrene box.
 This is easy and cheap: a decent sized polystyrene box relative to the number of pupae you are hatching should be easy to buy online.
 Tropical butterflies and moths enjoy warmth and humidity.
 That said, most pupae emerge best at room temperature or slightly warmer during the day, e.g. 20-24 degrees, with a drop of a few degrees at night.